 We send these polished products back to the library of the partner school where the workshop was held, and its copies to other schools that have partnered with LeTS.
 The intent is to foster an exchange of such books between schools and libraries on an ongoing basis.
 A book written in village Aina in Maharashtra is enjoyed by a school in Himachal Pradesh.
 We are giddy about such cross-pollination!

-Annual Report (2021-22) Sexual Harassment Policy Privacy, Terms & Conditions
+Financials Sexual Harassment Policy Privacy, Terms & Conditions